naitik123GO/PowerBi-Projects/README.md

 This project contains the following reports:

-Financial Overview: A high-level overview of Income, including expenses on different things, monthly income and expenses data. expeses and income per month: A Combination of two lines which shows the trend of expenses with respect to income.
+Financial Overview: A high-level overview of Income, including expenses on different things, monthly income and expenses data.

+expenses and income per month: A Combination of two lines which shows the trend of expenses with respect to income.

 Matrix card: It shows in which month expenses got higher tha income.

-Sum from different perspective: sum of every column individually in order to easy understanding of data. income and expenses comparison: An analysis of income over time with several expenses including shopping, travel, and foods etc.
+Sum from different perspective: sum of every column individually in order to easy understanding of data.

+income and expenses comparison: An analysis of income over time with several expenses including shopping, travel, and foods etc.

 Screenshots
 Here are some screenshots of the reports: